micahwoods/micahwoods.github.io/_posts/2019-05-02-mowing-electricity-energy.md

 Pirchio et al. reported that a Husqvarna model 310 automower modified to mow at 12 mm [used 0.86 kWh/week](https://journals.ashs.org/horttech/view/journals/horttech/28/4/article-p509.xml) to mow an area of 300 m<sup>2</sup>.
 That includes the electricity used to power the boundary wire and the electricity used to charge the batteries.
 The model 310 manual I found with a Google search states that the mower uses 8 kWh/month at maximum use to maintain 1,000 m<sup>2</sup>.

 I'm going to use the Pirchio et al. number in these calculations.
 It comes to 12.3 kWh/month (for a 30 day month) for 1,000 m<sup>2</sup>.
 That's a bit more electricity use than reported by the manual, but the Pirchio et al. number is also from a study in which "autonomous mowing produced a superior turf quality compared with the reel mower" for "the entire duration of the trial."
+I'm going to need a fleet of these small mowers, because each will be set to mow 1,000 <sup>2</sup> or less (assuming this is the model I choose).

-The electricity use to mow 1 ha for 1 month would be 123 kWh/month.
+In total, the electricity use to mow 1 ha for 1 month would be 123 kWh/month.

 At this point, we don't yet have directly comparable numbers between diesel fairway mowers and small electric autonomous mowers, but we are close.